Olisun/-liri-node-app/README.md

 ## Screen Shot of App Cycle:
 Main
 ![](images/screen-shot-main.png)
-Default Song & Movie Methods
+Default Song & Movie Methods (Changed default song b/c spotify was sending back a song with a similiar title to "The Sign".
+More details below.
 ![](images/screen-shot-default.png)

 ## Link to Video on Github Pages: